GreatBahram/5-minute-git/README.md

 Salam/Hello/Servus/こんにちは, :wave:

+>  [!NOTE]
+> We assume you have a basic knowledge of Git and want to deepen your understanding.
+If that's not the case, you may want to watch [this course](https://faradars.org/courses/fvgit9609-git-github-gitlab) first.

 Here you can find notes and other related information about 5-minute-git Playlist, is about tips and tricks to have a better developer experience with Git, mainly based on [this book](https://adamj.eu/books/#boost-your-git-dx).

 - [01 - centralise git configuration](./notes/01-centralise-git-configuration)